Pris527/nypd-complaints-analysis/README.md

 The result is a dashboard that highlights borough-level trends, reporting delays, demographic disparities, and offense types in a format that is accessible to both technical users and non-technical audiences.

-To build a performant dashboard suitable for Tableau Public, and due to Tableau Public's size limitations, the dashboard uses summary tables generated in BiqQuery.
+To build a performant dashboard suitable for Tableau Public, and paying attention to Tableau Public's size limitations, the dashboard uses summary tables generated in BiqQuery.
 The full processing of the raw 3GB dataset - including cleaning, partitioning, clustering, feature engineering, and aggregate - is fully documented in the SQL scripts in this repository.

 This repository contains: